kullbachxyz/website/content/posts/leaving-icloud-photos.md

 This downloads all my pictures and videos to `~/icloud-download`.

 ### Dealig with Live Photos
 One small annoyance I had was Live Photos.
 It's a feature on iPhone, that takes a small video with the picture you have taken.
 I personally don't want those videos to be embedded into the pictures (alltough Immich supports that).
-Conviniently `icloudpd` splits Live Photos into a JPEG and a MOV file.
-I used this wuick command to remove all the MOV files from the Live Photos:
+Conveniently `icloudpd` splits Live Photos into a JPEG and a MOV file.
+I used this quick command to remove all the MOV files from the Live Photos:
 ```bash
 find ~/icloud-download/* -type f -iname '*_HEVC.MOV' -delete
 ```